Astwick: Economy

 There is a high intensity poultry unit at Vine Farm.
 The facility, as completed in July 2016, consists of eight poultry houses with a permitted capacity of 336,000 broilers.
 Permission was given by the Environment Agency in October 2018 for an additional two sheds and an increase in total capacity to 442,000.

 Public services

 Astwick is in the Potton Public Water Supply Zone (RW50).
 The water supplied by Anglian Water comes from groundwater boreholes and is chloraminated and classed as hard.

 The Eastern Power Area of UK Power Networks is the distribution network operator for electricity.
 Cadent Gas owns and operates the area's gas distribution network.

 The two nearest general hospitals are Bedford (Bedford Hospital NHS Trust) and Lister Hospital, Stevenage (East and North Hertfordshire NHS Trust).
 Ambulance services are provided by the East of England Ambulance Service NHS Trust.
 Bedfordshire Fire and Rescue Service and Bedfordshire Police cover the parish.

+Education

+The majority of this community is in the catchment area for Samuel Whitbread Academy.

 The nearest public library is Stotfold.